How VMware is supporting AI workloads

 “It’s not all or nothing,” said Wolf.
 “There’s a lot beyond privacy, and a whole lot of economic value running the stack on infrastructure you control.”

-He also touched on the latest developments in VMware Tanzu, focused on delivering AI capabilities to Java developers, as well as the latest features in VMware Cloud Foundation (VCF) 9 that ensure data governance and GPU availability, and reduce the cost of private AI deployments.
+He also touched on the latest developments in VMware Tanzu, focused on delivering AI capabilities to Java developers, as well as the forthcoming features in VMware Cloud Foundation (VCF) 9 that ensure data governance and GPU availability, and reduce the cost of private AI deployments.

-In a blog post, Scott Sinclair, practice director at TechTarget’s Enterprise Strategy Group, noted that the improvements in VCF 9 “aligns with the core strategic direction VMware and Broadcom are committed to moving forward – namely, delivering consolidated releases while also providing enhancements across a portfolio of capabilities that are validated and delivered as a full-stack private cloud”.
+In a blog post, Scott Sinclair, practice director at TechTarget’s Enterprise Strategy Group, noted that the improvement in VCF 9 “aligns with the core strategic direction VMware and Broadcom are committed to moving forward – namely, delivering consolidated releases while also providing enhancements across a portfolio of capabilities that are validated and delivered as a full-stack private cloud”.

-However, he added that it will be VMware’s roadmap of innovation that will play a major role in determining its long-term success amid “abrupt changes to VMware’s licensing model earlier this year led to frustration among partners and customers who experienced increased costs when switching to the new subscription model”.
+However, he added that it will be VMware’s roadmap of innovation that will play a major role in determining its long-term success after “abrupt changes to VMware’s licensing model earlier this year led to frustration among partners and customers who experienced increased costs when switching to the new subscription model”.

 Read more on Platform-as-a-Service (PaaS)